Caleb13360/wsrc/README.md

 cd wsrc-app; docker system prune -f; docker-compose up --build
 ```
 Once the server is running, open your browser and navigate to [wsrc](http://localhost:4200/)
+# Production
+[wsrc.live](http://wsrc.live/) is hosted on render using cloudflare dns

 # Test API
 Express REST api used to test api connection